 EducationThe Nebraska Auctioneers Association provides professional educational forums at the Winter Workshop and at the Annual Convention each year.
 Speakers focus on business issues, legal issues and helping train auctioneers to better their businesses and personal growth.

 Professionalism, Leadership, and Public RelationsEach year the Association conducts the Bid Calling Contest, allowing auctioneers to develop an image and leadership skills, plus providing the public with a forum to learn about the profession and the advantages of selling their possessions through the auction method of sales.

-Friendship and Learning from others in the IndustryThe Association provides many opportunities to meet with one another through Area Meetings and other events throughout the year.
-Learing from one another is a vital part of making your business and the Association stronger and a vital voice for the industry in Nebraska.
+Friendship and Learning from others in the IndustryThe Association provides many opportunities to meet with one another through area meetings and other events throughout the year.
+Learning from one another is a vital part of making your business and the association stronger and a vital voice for the industry in Nebraska.

-A Sense of Family and UnityThe Nebraska Auctioneers Association prides itself in the family atmosphere at all Association events.
-An all-new Junior Bid Calling Contest has been added to the Convention.
+A Sense of Family and UnityThe Nebraska Auctioneers Association prides itself in the family atmosphere at all association events.
 The Association continues to bring in new generations of auctioneers who have grown up in the business.

 NeAA Member Benefits

 - Legislative and government representation

 - Code of ethics & professionalism of members